 If you would like to contribute a guest post to Doctor Her, please contact the editor, Courtney Stoker, at courtney [at] doctorher [dot] com.

 Courtney Stoker, Editor and Contributor.
 Courtney has been blogging about feminism and geekery for about three years.
 She has her Master’s degree in English, and considers herself an independent scholar.
 Her research focuses on science fiction, Victorian and contemporary; cosplay and other fan practices; the history of science; and feminism and pop culture.
 She has a big ‘ole crush on Doctor Who, and is mainly a fan of the new series.
-You can find her at her personal blog and on Twitter.
+You can find her at the Cosplay Feminist and on Twitter.

 Cathannabel (Cath), Contributor.
 Cath is from Yorkshire.
 By day a University administrator, by night and in the interstices of the day a student of French literature, blogger, slow runner and parent (not necessarily in that order), Cath is passionate about the arts, politics and ideas.
 A voracious reader, she grew up on fantasy (Lewis, Tolkien, Garner), and was introduced to scifi by her partner (Le Guin, Clarke, Priest).
 She loves Buffy and all things Whedon, True Blood, Being Human, Misfits and The Fades.
 And, always and forever, Doctor Who.
 She blogs as cathannabel and can be found on Twitter, and occasionally unwisely engaging in fisticuffs on the Guardian’s Who forum, via the same handle.